Chart Color Schemes

 Mascot features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Mascot's dwelling structures, as per the latest Census, consisted of 21.1% houses and 78.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Mascot was 16.6%, with mortgaged dwellings at 25.1% and rented ones at 58.2%.
-The median monthly mortgage repayment in Mascot was $2,600, higher than Sydney metro's average of $2,427.
-Weekly rent in Mascot was $600, compared to Sydney metro's $470.
-Nationally, Mascot's mortgage repayments were significantly higher at $1,863 and rents were substantially above the national figure of $375.
+Mascot's dwelling structures, as per the latest Census data, consisted of 21.1% houses and 78.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Sydney metropolitan areas had 55.9% houses and 44.1% other dwellings.
+Home ownership in Mascot was at 16.6%, with mortgaged dwellings at 25.1% and rented ones at 58.2%.
+The median monthly mortgage repayment in the area was $2,600, exceeding Sydney's average of $2,427.
+The median weekly rent figure was $600, higher than Sydney's average of $470.
+Nationally, Mascot's mortgage repayments were significantly higher at $1,863, and rents substantially above the national average of $375.

 Frequently Asked Questions - Housing